-- Definition: The medical term for a mole is melanocytic nevus.
-The term "nevus" is a medical term that means a collection of the same kind of cell.
+Definition: The term “nevus” means a collection of the same kind of cell.
 A melanocytic nevus, as the name suggests, means a collection of melanocytes.
-Because melanocytic nevi are by far the most common nevi seen or examined, doctors will often drop the word "melanocytic" and just refer to them as "nevus".
-The word "nevus" is the Latin word for "birthmark".
+Because melanocytic nevi are by far the most common nevi seen or examined, doctors will often drop the word “melanocytic” and just refer to them as “nevus.”
+The word “nevus” is the Latin word for “birthmark.”

 Color: Moles can be pink flesh tones to dark brown or black.
-Ordinary moles are usually a uniform brown, tan, or flesh-colored spot.
+Ordinary moles are usually a uniform brown, tan, or flesh-colored spots.

-Number of moles: This is determined by one's genes and is based on the amount of sun exposure.
+Number: The number of moles one has is determined by genes and the amount of sun exposure.

 Changes in Moles

-- Usually, moles don't change in size, shape, and color from year to year.
+- Usually moles don’t change in size, shape, or color from year to year.

 - If you ever have a question about a change in a mole, do not brush it off.
-Always see a physician who can look at it with you.
+See a physician to evaluate it.